-I am not advocating for intersectionality – as this still deals in minority economy (wherein those with demographically defined victimhood get automatic “points”).
-Instead, I want my story to show that inequalities play different roles in each of us, and they should all be fought.
+I want my story to show that inequalities play different roles in each of us, and they should all be fought.
 Our responsibility as activists is to remove the barriers facing those searching for opportunity.

 I believe that it was hard for you to get where you are, and that there are many difficulties you face everyday.
 So what are the ways that you can act and speak to remove these difficulties for others without stopping others from doing the same with their limiters?